 Our local church uses legal-size paper (8 1/2 by 14 inches) for Sunday morning worship bulletins or folders.
 Those sheets are folded to make three panels 8 1/2 by 4 5/8 inches.

 Using materials from the Global Nazarene Missions International office, I've created a series of missions informational inserts to fit into those bulletins.
 Click on the graphic to download the full-sized PDF file of that insert.
 These could also be used as missions posters or even as starting points for missions bulletin boards.

 Using materials from the global office of Nazarene Missions International, I created a series of missions informational inserts to fit into those bulletins.
 These could also be used as missions posters or even as starting points for missions bulletin boards.

 Click on any of the images to open a full-sized PDF of that insert.

-The World Evangeism Fund is what undergirds the global missions outreach and discipleship ministries of the Church of the Nazarene.
+The World Evangelism Fund undergirds the global missions outreach and discipleship ministries of the Church of the Nazarene.
 When we speak of Funding the Mission -- "making Christlike disciples in the nations" -- the World Evangelism Fund is the primary instrument or resource.
-Other offerings, such as Alabaster, Missionary Medical Fund, World Mission Broadcast, LINKS and Work & Witness project funds, are the icing on the cake.
+Other offerings, such as Alabaster, Missionary Medical Fund, World Mission Broadcast, Links and Nazarene Missions Team (formerly Work & Witness) project funds, are the icing on the cake.

-Biblegateway.com has searchable online Bibles in more than 70 different languages
+Biblegateway.com has searchable online Bibles in more than 70 languages

 Printed and audio Bibles in 250 languages